 The American Dental Association reported that the number one cause of adult tooth damage every year is playing sports.
 This spans all types of athletics and creates the need for emergency appointments throughout Gladstone MO.
 Even a backyard game of basketball can lead to someone damaging a tooth or someone knocking a player's tooth out.
 The same holds true for kids playing sports as well.
 While there are ways to protect yourself like wearing a mouth guard, a dental emergency is still possible.
 When an emergency strikes call 816-559-7943.

 Car accidents are another leading cause of tooth injury.
 While the enamel on your teeth is strong, it may not be strong enough to prevent your tooth from breaking when colliding with the steering wheel.
 With millions of accidents a year, teeth are a common victim.
-We recommend that patients of Gladstone Family Dental Group get examined at a local emergency room after being in a car accident; just to make sure that they have not sustained any physical injuries.
+We recommend that patients of Gladstone Family Dental And Implants get examined at a local emergency room after being in a car accident; just to make sure that they have not sustained any physical injuries.
 Afterward, call us for a dentist appointment.
 The emergency room does not treat tooth damage, so you will need to see both types of medical providers.

 Gladstone, Missouri Emergency Dentist

 Severe and sudden toothaches are another reason people in Missouri end up needing an emergency dentist.
 We can examine teeth and determine what is causing the pain.
 It may be a little cavity that grew into a big one and now requires a root canal.
 Another possibility is gum disease, which can cause the gums to recede, exposing the tooth and roots.
 Both can lead to intense pain and require emergency treatment.
-We do not want patients of Gladstone Family Dental Group to experience oral pain and will do our best to treat you right away so that you can remain comfortable.
+We do not want patients of Gladstone Family Dental And Implants to experience oral pain and will do our best to treat you right away so that you can remain comfortable.

 If a tooth infection is left untreated for a long period of time, it can lead to a dental abscess.
 This is extremely painful.
 An abscess is a major tooth infection that can settle into your jawbone and the floor of your mouth.
 If it does, oral surgery may be necessary in order to remove the infection.
 We can let you know if we see an abscess during your dental exam with Dr. Platt, Dr. Dale.